A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space: Introduction

 \section{Introduction}

-Research on adversarial examples initially focused on image recognition~\cite{dalvi2004adversarial,szegedy2013intriguing,biggio2013evasion} but has, since then, demonstrated that the adversarial threat concerns many domains including cybersecurity ~\cite{aghakhani2020malware, pierazzi2020intriguing, sheatsley2020adversarial}, natural language processing~\cite{alzantot2018generating}, software security~\cite{yefet2020adversarial}, cyber-physical systems~\cite{li2020conaml}, finance~\cite{ghamizi2020search}, manufacturing~\cite{mode2020crafting}, and more.
+Research on adversarial examples initially focused on image recognition~\cite{dalvi2004adversarial,szegedy2013intriguing} but has, since then, demonstrated that the adversarial threat concerns many domains including cybersecurity ~\cite{pierazzi2020intriguing,sheatsley2020adversarial}, natural language processing~\cite{alzantot2018generating}, software security~\cite{yefet2020adversarial}, cyber-physical systems~\cite{li2020conaml}, finance~\cite{ghamizi2020search}, manufacturing~\cite{mode2020crafting}, and more.

-A peculiarity of these domains is that altering an original example in any direction may result in an example that is \emph{infeasible} in the real world.
+A peculiarity of these domains is that the ML model is integrated in a larger software system that takes as input domain objects (e.g. financial transaction, malware, network traffic).
+Therefore altering an original example in any direction may result in an example that is \emph{infeasible} in the real world.
 This contrasts with images that generally remain valid after slight pixel alterations.
 Hence, a successful adversarial example should not only fool the model and keep a minimal distance to the original example, but also satisfy the inherent \emph{domain constraints}.

 As a result, generic adversarial attacks that were designed for images -- and are unaware of constraints -- equally fail to produce feasible adversarial examples in constrained domains \cite{ghamizi2020search,tian2020exploring}.
-A blind application of these attacks would, therefore, falsify model robustness assessment and prevent the study of proper defense mechanisms to improve robustness.
+A blind application of these attacks would distort model robustness assessment and prevent the study of proper defense mechanisms.

-Problem-space attacks refer to algorithms that directly manipulate \emph{problem objects} (e.g. malware code \cite{aghakhani2020malware,pierazzi2020intriguing,castro2019aimed}, audio files \cite{du2020sirenattack}, network traffic \cite{hashemi2019towards}, wireless signal \cite{sadeghi2019physical}) to produce adversarial examples.
+Problem-space attacks are algorithms that directly manipulate \emph{problem objects} (e.g. malware code \cite{aghakhani2020malware,pierazzi2020intriguing}, audio files \cite{du2020sirenattack}, wireless signal \cite{sadeghi2019physical}) to produce adversarial examples.
 While these approaches guarantee by construction that they generate feasible examples, they require the specification of domain-specific transformations \cite{pierazzi2020intriguing}.
 Their application, therefore, remains confined to the particular domain they were designed for.
-Additionally, the manipulation and validation of problem objects is computationally more complex (time, space) than working with feature vectors.
+Additionally, the manipulation and validation of problem objects are computationally more complex than working with feature vectors.